Electric Cars: The Ultimate Guide

 Furthermore, any electricity that is used to recharge an electric vehicle at home attracts a reduced rate of VAT (5%) as opposed to the full 20% VAT.
 You can learn more about tax breaks for electric vehicles in the Government’s document regarding tax benefits for low emissions vehicles.

-How much is Insurance for electric cars?
+How much is Insurance for electric cars in the UK?

-Insurance is an area where traditional fuel based vehicles win on cost.
-A recent study by Compare The Market found that electric car owners can expect to pay around £330 a year more than fuel based vehicles.
+Insurance is an area where traditional fuel-based vehicles win on cost.
+A recent study by Compare The Market found that electric car owners can expect to pay around £330 a year more than fuel-based vehicles.

 The study found that while the average car insurance premium stands at £740, an electric alternative costs £1,070 to cover a year.
 The savings you can make elsewhere, particularly on fuel should easily offset this additional cost.